ktrue/proclaim-utility/README.md

   * __make-roadmap.php__ - script to upload Proclaim .prs file and display (via __roadmap.php__) the roadmap.
   * __process-roadmap.php__ - script to read ./temp-proclaim/backup.prs file uploaded by FTP/SCP and create the needed .json and .txt files for __roadmap.php__ to use.
   * __roadmap.php__ - main script to parse selected BackupPresentation.json file and generate the HTML5 roadmap display
+  * __signals-list.txt__ - user-constructed associative array to convert Proclaim SceneIDs to human-readable text for printing on a roadmap

 * files automatically maintained:
   * __last-update.txt__ - modified with timestamp of last upload done through __make-roadmap.php__ script.
   * __proclaim-songlist.csv__ - automatically updated by __songs-usedcsv.php__ when a new lyric is downloaded by the __make-openlp.php__ page.